izzley/loggerexamples/Readme.md

 ## Windows using powershell or CMD

-cd to clone directory.
-Create virtual env with pip + venv:
+Create virtual env with pip + venv.<br>
+`cd` to your home directory and copy-paste each line or the entire code block below into powershell or CMD:

 ```powershell
 git clone https://github.com/izzley/loggerexamples